HighwayChile/assignment04/README.md

 <br>

 # PLANS
 1. create search function  - need more javascript - cancelled for this week
-2. add rating system - two buttons: rough and diamond
+2. add rating system - two buttons: rough and diamond - cancelled for now
-3. finish movie page design - must make user-submitted review here.
+3. finish movie page design - must make user-submitted review here. - Almost working
 4. provide text field for user-provided reviews - input text, submit and write to page?
     - (method="post" or "get") these are two main methods to send info
 5. add nav menus instead of current tables(also remove side menus from main and styles)
     get ready for pop-out side-menu. should collapse into side (use collapsable?) - PRIORITIZE
-6. perhaps move the movielist/loulist to the browse page - PRIORITIZE
+6. perhaps move the movielist/loulist to the browse page - DONE
 7. must change the "loulsit" id for the loulist cells.
 Those should be a class, if anything.  - DONE
 8. make pages, scripts, and the rest in their own folders  - DONE
-9. For User Reviews: I need an array witha  variable size, or witha fixed size that shifts right when the number of reviews grows too large.
+9. For User Reviews: I need an array with a variable size, or with a fixed size that shifts right when the number of reviews grows too large.
-10. For library portion: use: ReactJS(react.js),
+10. For library portion: use: ReactJS(react.js), Angular.js, Node.js, Socket.io